 Let’s start at the beginning.
-The term ERP is an acronym for Enterprise Resource Planning, but even the full name doesn’t really tell you what an ERP software does.
-To truly unpack what Enterprise Resource Planning ERPmeans take a minute to think of all of the departments and processes involved in running your business—inventory management, purchasing, accounting, engineering, sales, production, and your shop floor to name a few.
+The term ERP is an acronym for Enterprise Resource Planning, but even the full name doesn’t really tell you what an ERP is and what ERP software does.
+To truly unpack what Enterprise Resource Planning means, take a minute and think about all of the departments and processes involved in running your business—inventory management, purchasing, accounting, engineering, sales, production, and your shop floor to name a few.

-At its most basic level an ERP connects and integrates all the different aspects of your business and lets you streamline your processes, and share accurate information across your company.
-The central feature of all ERP systems is a shared database that supports multiple functions used by all of your different departments.
+At its most basic level an ERP connects and integrates all these different aspects of your business and lets you streamline your processes, and share accurate information across your company.
+The central feature of all ERP systems is a shared database that supports multiple functions, and that can be used by all of your different departments.

-In real world terms this means that that employees from two different departments, for example purchasing and engineering, can both work off of the same set of data, and pull the relevant information from the system they need to do their jobs more efficiently and effectively.
-ERPs can eliminate entering the same data multiple times, provide a single source of truth for your organization, and allow information to flow more freely between departments.
+In real world terms this means that employees from two different departments, for example purchasing and engineering, can both work off of the same set of accurate data, and pull the relevant information from the system that they need to do their jobs more efficiently and effectively.
+ERPs let you eliminate entering the same data multiple times into multiple systems or spreadsheets, provide you with a single source of truth for your organization, and allow information to flow more freely between departments.

-An ERP allows you to better plan your enterprises resources.
+In a nutshell, an ERP allows you to better plan your enterprise’s resources.
 (See what we did there?)
-Because all of your various business functions are integrated with an ERP, you can better manage your business as a whole, collaborate easier between departments, and get orders out the door and into your customer’s hands faster.
+Because all of your various business functions are integrated within an ERP, you can better manage your business as a whole, collaborate easier between departments, and get orders out the door, and into your customer’s hands, faster.

-Through the 1970s more and more manufacturers started to adopt MRP systems and the systems themselves got more sophisticated.
+Through the 1970s more and more manufacturers started to adopt MRP systems, and the systems themselves got more sophisticated.
 By the 1980s MRP systems evolved into what became known as MRP II or Manufacturing Resource Planning systems.
-More manufacturing processes were added into the systems, and they had expanded capabilities and were better able to handle scheduling and production processes.
+More manufacturing processes were added into the original MRP systems, and these MRP II systems had expanded capabilities and were better able to handle scheduling and production processes.

-In the 1990s the first ERP systems came into use.
-These systems further expanded beyond basic inventory control and manufacturing processes to include other departments and functions, such as accounting, finance, and sales.
-These systems set the stage for ERP solutions as we've come to know them, by integrating multiple processes and departments into one system.
+In the 1990s the first true ERP systems came into use.
+These systems further expanded beyond the basic inventory control and manufacturing processes of previous iterations to include other departments and functions, such as accounting, finance, and sales.
+These systems set the stage for ERP solutions as we've come to know them today, by integrating multiple processes and departments into one system.

-Today ERPs are fully integrated systems that can connect every department and all aspects of your business into one place.
-Modern ERPs are extremely flexible and vendors offer a variety of tools, designed to meet the unique needs and challenges of different industries.
-Today, ERPs provide a company with a powerful, real-time tool that runs a single, shared database of information that every department in an organization can access.
+Today’s ERPs are fully integrated systems that can connect every department and all aspects of your business in one place.
+Modern ERPs provide a company with a powerful, real-time tool that runs a single, shared database of information, which can be accessed by every department in an organization.

 Modern ERP solutions not only include manufacturing, supply chain management, and financial and accounting capabilities, but they also can have advanced reporting and business intelligence, sales force and marketing automation, CRM management, and project management functionalities.

 And don’t let the word ‘enterprise’ scare you.
 If you are a small or medium-sized manufacturer, you may think that an ERP is not for you.
-Afterall the E in ERP stands for enterprise, and you’re not a huge corporation with thousands of employees.
-Today’s ERPs are tailored to businesses of all sizes and needs.
+Afterall the ‘E’ in ERP stands for enterprise, and you’re not a huge corporation with thousands of employees.
+But in today’s market there are ERPs tailored to businesses of all sizes and needs.